top of page

 myLaminin Logo

-World class RDM platforms like myLaminin support PIs and institutions to secure their research data, facilitate collaboration on that data, as well as compliance with regulatory standards.
-It delivers the capabilities required to establish robust data security protocols, role-based access controls, PHI data management, encryption, multi-factor authentication, and audit trail requirements that are mandated irrespective of the nature of the research or where it is being done. myLaminin is a blockchain-enabled RDM platform that supports the full RDM lifecycle - from data collection through to archiving and publication.
+World-class RDM platforms like myLaminin support PIs and institutions in securing their research data, facilitating collaboration, and ensuring compliance with regulatory standards.
+It delivers the capabilities required to establish robust data security protocols, role-based access controls, PHI data management, encryption, multi-factor authentication, and audit trail requirements that are mandated irrespective of the nature of the research or where it is being conducted. myLaminin is a blockchain-enabled RDM platform that supports the full RDM lifecycle—from data collection to archiving and publication.

 __________________________________